SteveGilham/Gendarme/README.md

   * `SecureGetObjectDataOverridesRule`
 * The obsolete `Gendarme.Rules.Portability.MonoComspatibilityReviewRule` is not implemented in this fork.
 * `DefineAZeroValueRule` does not trigger for non-int32 enums that have a suitably typed zero value.
 This rule should not also be doing the job of `EnumsShouldUseInt32Rule`
+* Due to IL changes `UseIsOperatorRule` has been tuned to avoid false positives at the cost of missing some failure cases

 ## Direction
 After having achieved the first objective, of being able to analyze code from the new .net, the next goal of this fork has been to make the tool more F# aware, because that's where I personally use it the most.
 There are several places where F# code generation emits patterns that are detected by legacy Gendarme as erroneous, but which are not under sufficiently fine control by the developer or cannot be annotated to suppress a warning.